-France: There are generally few pre-screening or prior approval requirements for non-EU foreign investment in France.
-Pursuant to a November 2004 law that streamlined the French Monetary and

-Financial Code, however, the State Council was directed to define a number of sensitive sectors in which prior approval would be required before acquisition of a controlling equity stake is permitted.
-A December 2005 government decree (Decree 2005-1739) lists 11 business sectors in which the French government has the right to monitor and restrict foreign ownership through a system of "prior authorization."
+France: Pursuant to a November 2004 law that streamlined the French Monetary and Financial Code, the State Council defined a number of sensitive sectors in which prior approval would be required before foreign acquisition of a controlling equity stake is permitted.
+A December 2005 government decree (Decree 2005-1739) lists the 11 business sectors in which the French government will monitor, and can potentially restrict, foreign ownership through a system of "prior authorization."

-The government of France has expressed concern that sovereign wealth funds could buy up "strategic" companies, whose stock prices fell steeply in the wake of the financial crisis.
-Near the end of 2008, President Sarkozy announced the establishment of a "strategic investment fund," to assume stakes in companies with "key technologies."
+The government of France has expressed concern over the acquisition of "strategic" companies, whose stock prices fell steeply in the wake of the financial crisis.
+Near the end of 2008, then-President Sarkozy announced the establishment of a "strategic investment fund," to assume stakes in companies with "key technologies."
 The fund would be run as a "strategic priority" by the Caisse des Depots et Consignations, a state-sponsored financial institution and France's largest institutional investor, under parliamentary supervision.
-The government has also asked the Caisse de Depots et Consignations to work as a domestic buffer against foreign takeovers by increasing its stake in French companies.
+The government has also asked the Caisse des Depots et Consignations to work as a domestic buffer against foreign takeovers by increasing its stake in French companies.
 The government may also become directly involved in mergers and acquisitions, using its "golden share" in state-owned firms to protect perceived national interests.